Acrylic, Metal or Photographic Paper? The Best Fine Art Print Mediums Explained

 2. ChromaLuxe Sublimation Metal Prints

-The combination of all of these benefits is the reason I recommend ChromaLuxe Metal Prints to a large majority of my business clients.
+The combination of all of these benefits is the reason I recommend ChromaLuxe Metal Prints to some of my business clients.
 When artwork may come in contact with the general public, the durability of ChromaLuxe is hard to beat and the lightweight nature of this material makes display and transportation a breeze, even for non-professionals.
 That being said, ChromaLuxe prints make up just over 5% of the work that I sell to my clients around the world.

 Unfortunately, there are a few undeniable issues that must be taken into account when using ChromaLuxe for your fine art prints.
 The first and most critical of these is the possibility of innacurate color reproduction.
 While most colors can be produced close to the original image file there are others, most notably the color green, that simply give poor results to the non-discerning eye.
 Extremely fine details are also lost in some cases during the sublimation process, especially apparent in smaller scale prints.
+Metal prints are highly reflective and can be distracting in some display environments.

 Because a transfer paper is taped down to the ChromaLuxe panel and a heat press used during production, minor slippage of the transfer paper and "overcooking" the print is possible.
 Due to the relatively simple printing process, there are many "quick print" photo labs out there turning out poor quality prints that often times aren't even looked over for quality control.
 Finally, due to the way the substrate is produced by the manufacturer, in rare cases, metal prints can chip and flake, ruining a beautiful piece of art with no possible way to repair it.
-Because of the potential downsides of producing metal prints as fine art, when asked which print medium I ultimately recommend, my answer is always Lumachrome Acrylic Face Mounted Prints.
+Because of the potential downsides of producing metal prints as fine art, when asked which print medium I ultimately recommend, my answer is always Lumachrome or Fujiflex Acrylic Face Mounted Prints.